POLICE OFFICER ENTRY LEVEL TESTING

 If you successfully pass your oral board, you may be invited to begin the background process.
 The background process typically takes about two months.
 During the background process, an investigator will be assigned to follow up on your PHS.
 You will also be scheduled for a polygraph exam.

 Once your background investigation is completed, a determination will be made as to whether or not you will continue in the process.
 If you do continue, you will be scheduled for an interview with the Chief.
-Often times, the Chief will have her staff members also sit in on the interview.
+Often times, the Chief will have staff members also sit in on the interview.
 During the Chief’s interview, you can expect to be asked another series of questions related to your desire to enter the law enforcement profession.

 Conditional Job Offer: